DrewLazzeriKitware/IsWeb3OpenScienceYet/README.md

 <tr> <th> Problem </th> <th> Details </th> <th> State </th> <th> Projects </th> </tr>
 <tr> <td> Archival </td>
 <td>
 How do we preserve papers AND their data resources while making them available to the community?
-Can we help research outlast the institutions that have been their stewards so far?
+Can we help research outlast the institutions that have been their stewards so far (as universities and libraries are threatened with closures)?
 </td>
 </tr>
 <tr>